buwilliams/learn-posthog/README.md

-# Learn PostHog's Tech Stack and Source Code
+# Learn PostHog

 This repo is where I'm working on sample projects to help me learn the tech stack at PostHog.
-I'm an experienced developer and new to most of PostHog's tech stack.
+I'm an experienced developer and new to most of PostHog's tech stack and source code.

 ## A note about learning styles